API Reference

 Theme

-Represents a color theme with 16 ANSI colors and special colors.
+Represents a color theme with 16 ANSI colors, special colors, and optional per-capture text styling (bold, italic, underline).

 Fields